springone-tour-2020-cicd/katacoda-scenarios/argo/step1.md

 # Tutorial environment

-Your tutorial environment comes with some pre-installed tools and assets.
+Your tutorial environment comes with some pre-installed tools.
 Let's review them.

 Wait until `Environment ready!` appears in the terminal window.